 2) 2nd+ Generation Heritage Families

 Depending on speaking ability, these families might be in the same boat as Non-Heritage families.
 If that is the case, I refer you to that category.
-However, for the sake of this post, let’s pretend that both parents are Chinese speakers (but perhaps with varying levels of fluency).
-(If only one parent is a Chinese speaker, I’ll refer you to the Mixed Heritage Families category.)
+However, for the sake of this post, let’s pretend that both parents are Chinese speakers but perhaps with varying levels of fluency.
+If only one parent is a Chinese speaker, I’ll refer you to the Mixed Heritage Families category.

 I cannot overstate this stark fact: Chinese fluency requires intention.

 You will have to work.
-You will have to dust off your (perhaps) rusty Chinese and not only speak it to your children, but to each other.
-(That, I find, is usually the most difficult because though you know Chinese, it is likely not your habit to speak it with other people – including your spouse.)
+You will have to dust off your (perhaps) rusty Chinese and not only speak it to your children, but to each other in Chinese.
+That is usually the most difficult because though you know Chinese, it is likely not your habit to speak it with other people – including your spouse.

 Even though I lived in LA for nine years, I rarely used Chinese for that decade unless it related to food.
-Then, when I moved back up to the Bay Area, unless I was speaking to my mother (with whom I lived), I didn’t use Chinese either.
+Then, when I moved back up to the Bay Area, unless I was speaking to my mother with whom I lived, I didn’t use Chinese either.
 Then, I had Cookie Monster and I found myself speaking Chinese all the time.

 Thanks to technology, Chinese dictionaries are at our swipey fingertips.
 Plus, I am constantly going online, taking my kids to Chinese classes and activities, and surrounding myself with Chinese speaking people.
 As a result, my Chinese has grown along with my children’s.

-As with the 1st Generation families, you may also experience push back (and outright non-compliance) from your parents.
-Sometimes, it is the same concern (in terms of fearing for your children’s English).
+As with the 1st Generation families, you may also experience push back and outright non-compliance from your parents.
+Sometimes, it is the same concern in terms of fearing for your children’s English.
 But sometimes, your parents can see it as a repudiation of how they raised you – especially if your Chinese isn’t as good as you’d like.
 (As if your wanting your kids to be fluent in Chinese is somehow judging them for your lack of Chinese skills.)

 3) Mixed Heritage Families

-In some instances, I have found that often, because of the obvious reality, there can be more intentional Chinese learning in these families because the one parent who does speak Chinese is very aware of being the primary Chinese speaker in the home.
-As a result, the Chinese speaking parent might be a little more conscious of speaking Chinese to their child vs just “letting it happen.”
+In some instances, often because of the obvious reality, there can be more intentional Chinese learning in these families because the one parent who does speak Chinese is very aware of being the primary Chinese speaker in the home.
+As a result, the Chinese speaking parent might be a little more conscious of speaking Chinese to their child versus just “letting it happen.”

-Depending on who is the Chinese speaker (and to what level) as well as who is the primary caregiver, your children’s Chinese exposure may vary from a lot to a little.
+Depending on who is the Chinese speaker and their level of fluency and who is the primary caregiver, your children’s Chinese exposure may vary from a lot to a little.
 If you are working outside of the home and your partner is the one at home but doesn’t speak Chinese, you cannot expect your kids to have as much Chinese under their belts as someone’s kids who stay at home with a parent who does speak Chinese.

 Furthermore, if there is little to no Chinese support, whether from Chinese family members, other family and friends, schools, your child’s exposure to Chinese will just not be enough.
 If you want the additional expectations of your kids being literate, unless you are going to be putting your kids in Chinese school or have tutors (perhaps even during the limited time you have with them after work), that is completely unrealistic.

 Another factor to consider is if your partner is fluent in a language other than English or Chinese and would also like to pass their language down to your children.
 This is totally doable – but again, requires a lot of work and careful planning.
 I don’t think your kids’ Chinese will suffer as a result, but again, there is limited time and resources.

 As with all the other families, you may get a variety of pushback.
-Add into that mix your in-laws who may not share your same cultural background and you may have many more areas of conflict about language, respect, communication,, inclusiveness, etc.
+Add into that mix your in-laws who may not share your same cultural background and you may have many more areas of conflict about language, respect, communication, inclusiveness, etc.